 Description

-«DeployerRequirement» is a requirement satisfied by a «CubeSatDeployer» or by one or more of its sub-elements.
+«DeployerRequirement» is a requirement specific to a «CubeSatDeployer» needed to design and operate the «CubeSatDeployer» or its parts. «DeployerRequirement» is a requirement satisfied by a «CubeSatDeployer» or by one or more of its sub-elements.

 Note that the Deployer in this case is referring to the Deployer mechanism, not an organization.